eclipse-archived/ceylon/README.md

 We're deeply indebted to the community volunteers who contributed a substantial part of the current Ceylon codebase, working often in their own spare time.

+Ceylon is a project of the [Eclipse Foundation](http://eclipse.org).